Dotmatics

 Dotmatics is an R&D scientific software company used by scientists in the R&D process.

 Founded in 2005, its primary office is in Boston with 14 offices around the globe.
 Dotmatics' software is used by 2 million scientists and researchers and 10,000 customers.

-Overview

 It offers a cloud-based data management platform to support the R&D process and a series of software applications used by scientists that include GraphPad Prism, SnapGene, Geneious Prime, Geneious Biologics, Lab Archives, OMIQ, Protein Metrics, nQuery, Cytapex Bioinformatics, De Novo, SoftGenetics, and M-Star.

 In October 2023, Dotmatics released a multimodal drug discovery platform named Luma.
 Luma is a low-code SaaS platform that aggregates relevant data across instruments and software into clean data structures for AI and ML-based analysis.

 In April 2025, Siemens announced it will acquire Dotmatics for $5.1B from Insight Partners.
 On July 1, 2025, it was announced that the purchase was completed.